AndyObtiva/glimmer/README.md

 HelloCombo.new.launch
 ```

 `combo` widget is data-bound to the country of a person.
-Note that it expects `person` object to have `:country` attribute and `:country_options` attribute containing all available countries.
+Note that it expects the `person` object to have the `:country` attribute and `:country_options` attribute containing all available countries (aka options).
+Glimmer reads these attributes by convention.

 #### List